idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/kinetic_quartz.md

 - the rate constant is $k=2\times 10^{-15}\,$mol.cm$^{-2}$.s$^{-1}$;
 - the initial concentration of SiO$_{2}$(aq) is $10^{-6}\,$mmolal.

 [!cite](bethke_2007) presents the results in Figure 16.1 for a reaction time of 5 days.

-The MOOSE results are ????
+The MOOSE input file is:

+!listing modules/geochemistry/test/tests/kinetics/quartz_dissolution.i

 !bibtex bibliography